Bhavyawahie/Javascript-Projects/Form Validator/readme.md

 The mini project manifests the use of the JS __Document Object Model__ *(DOM)* to Check the following:

 * required
- >Checks for all the required input fields, Indicates the user in case of the said field is missing
+  >Checks for all the required input fields, Indicates the user case of the said field is missing
 * length
   >Checks for the Minumum and Maximum length depending on the conditions/type of input field
 * email